 As detailed in the background section, in mid-1992 SFPP entered into an agreement with ARCO to reverse the flow of its 6 inch-diameter line between Tucson and Phoenix, Arizona, from an eastbound to a westbound service.
 This engendered disputes about whether the Commission had jurisdiction over the reversal of the flows and whether the terms of the so-called ARCO Reversal Agreement must be published in SFPP's tariff.
 The ALJ held that the reversal of the six inch line was not subject to the Commission's jurisdiction because it constituted an abandonment of service.
-He also held that the essential terms of the Agreement must be published in SFPP's tariff and the rate to be paid.
-He also held that the Reversal Agreement is not unduly preferential or discriminatory and that ARCO was not entitled to a revenue credit for volumes that were not shipped under the Agreement.
+He also held that the essential terms of the Agreement must be published in SFPP's tariff because they are an integral part of the tariff and the rate to be paid, the also held that the Reversal Agreement is not unduly preferential or discriminatory and that ARCO was not entitled to a revenue credit for volumes that were not shipped under the Agreement.